 How the applicant intends to use what the applicant has learned from the offense.

 The Rules of Evidence in judicial proceedings shall not apply in the panel’s administrative hearing.
 The burden of proof shall be on the applicant challenging the initial determination of ineligibility or eligibility with conditions to prove by a preponderance of the evidence that the applicant should be eligible for participation within USA Hockey in a role that requires a background screen, or that any conditions imposed should be modified or removed, despite the existence of the reported disqualifying condition.
 The panel will review the initial determination de novo and may affirm, reverse, or modify the determination as it deems appropriate in accordance with the factors below.
 The applicant may consult with legal counsel during the hearing, but legal counsel may not participate in the hearing itself.
-The panel will make arrangements for a record of the proceedings.
+The panel will arrange for a record of the proceedings.
 A copy of that record shall be provided to the applicant upon request, at the applicant’s expense.
 All proceedings are confidential.

 At the request of the applicant, but in the discretion of the panel, the panel shall use reasonable efforts to expedite the proceedings.